-If you are planning a trip to Walt Disney World, you might be curious about the various Disney World park ticket options.
-It definitely isn’t as simple as just walking to the front gate and purchasing tickets.
+If you are planning a trip to Walt Disney World, you might be curious about the various Walt Disney World ticket options for the theme parks.
+It definitely isn’t as simple as just walking to the front gate and purchasing theme park tickets.
 There are lots of options, including the park hopper, multi-day tickets, and special event tickets.
-So, what do you need to know about Walt Disney World park tickets?
+So, what do you need to know about Walt Disney World tickets for the theme parks?
 Here’s our guide to help.

 Walt Disney World Park Tickets: What You Need to Know

 Multi-day Magic Your Way tickets are available for guests.
 In general, expect to pay less money per day the more days on your ticket.
 Currently, you can get tickets for one day to ten days.

 One day ticket prices are date based and vary depending on the park you’ve chosen (the Magic Kingdom ticket is more money), and whether you are traveling during value, regular, or peak season.
 Walt Disney World offers an online calendar so that you can see the dates that fall under each season.